BpAAP/PokemonVAE/README.md

 # Pokemon Generation and Interpolation

+### Development paused due to compatibility issue between TF and TFJS

 ## Overview
 This project uses a Variational Autoencoder to encode 128x128 pixel images of pokemon to a 200 dimensional latent space.
 Then decodes this latent vector to another 128x128 image.